 It’s never too early or too late to start saving for retirement, and a 401(k) plan is a great way to do it.
-But almost 15% of employees who are eligible for a 401(k) aren’t contributing, according to the Plan Sponsor Council of America’s 60th Annual Survey of Profit Sharing and 401(k) Plans.
-Not only are these individuals missing an excellent opportunity to build a hefty nest egg, but they’re also leaving free money on the table.
+But only 58% of eligible employees participate in their plans, according to the Bank of America 2022 Financial Life Benefits Impact Report.
+Not only are the other 42% missing an excellent opportunity to build a hefty nest egg, but they’re also leaving free money on the table.

 Most 401(k) contributions are tax-deferred, meaning you contribute pretax dollars now and pay tax on money you withdraw in retirement.
-Someone planning to retire in 2050, earning the U.S. average wage of $48,000 and paying the average 14.2% tax rate, could save about $204 per year on taxes by contributing just 3% of their wages to a 401(k).
-That leaves the individual paying $1,236 net out of pocket but benefiting from the full $1,440 contribution.
-Assuming a conservative 6% return and a 50% employer match that is limited to the first 6% of your earnings, here’s how that plays out over time if you were to start contributing in mid-2019:
+Someone earning the U.S. median wage of $55,640 and paying a 22% tax rate could save about $367 per year on taxes by contributing just 3% of their wages to a 401(k).
+That leaves the individual paying $1,302 net out of pocket but benefiting from the full $1,669 contribution.
+Assuming a 6% return and a 50% employer match that is limited to the first 6% of your earnings, here’s how that plays out over time if you were to start contributing in 2022.

 A unique feature of 401(k)s could let you substantially boost your savings without paying more in.
 Keep reading to find out how an employer 401(k) match can infuse your account with free money.

 What Is 401(k) Matching and How Does It Work?

 Imagine that for every dollar you contribute to your 401(k), your employer contributes some of its own money to your account.
 That’s an employer match, and it’s why you should sock away as much as you can into your 401(k).